 In addition, under normal circumstances, airlines respond to requests within 4-6 weeks.
 However, many airlines are currently not meeting this deadline.
 In addition, they deny passengers the very possibility of a refund or make it more difficult.
 That is why it is certain that the refund process is now much longer than required by the Regulation 261.

 Regulation 261/2004 regulates the obligation of airlines to refund an unused ticket in those situations when the flight is canceled.
-However, when tickets are purchased through agencies, for several reasons airlines refer passengers directly to them for refund processing.
+However, therea are several reasons why airlines refer passengers directly to agencies for refund processing when tickets are bought with them.

 Accordingly, if the airline has instructed you to apply for a refund to the travel agency, be sure to try to contact them.
 If that doesn’t work, inform the airline and ask for a direct refund.
 This is their obligation under the Regulation 261/2004 anyway.

 Remember our number one advice for contacing the airlines?
 Checking out their own guidelines shared on their website.
 The same is true with the travel agencies.
-Visit their website and look for instructions on the preferred way to contact them.
+Both change prefered means of contact regularly, so visit their website and look for instructions.

 We are here to help you and of course we can take action on your behalf.
 However, we also encourage you to give it a try yourself before hiring Claimdon.
 When it comes exclusively to Covid-19 refunds, we always direct the passengers to submit the request personally first.
 This way there is no need to pay a fee for our services.